 Set the engine on the rails, and apply DC power.
-Refer to the Set-Up section of this guide for instructions on how to lubricate the chassis.
+Refer to the Set-Up section of this guide for instructions on how to connect the boiler and tender.

 As you increase power, at about 6 volts, the lights and sounds will come on.
+If you continue to increase power, and the smoke switch is on, the smoke unit will kick in at about 7 volts.
+More on the smoke further down.
 Keep going on up to about 8 and she'll move out!
 About 16 volts DC is adequate for prototypical speeds however, your engine can handle up to 24 volts DC if you feel the need for speed!